TonyBUK/AoC/2016/Day02/readme.md

     .
 A B C .
     . .
 D . .

 The revised rule is that not only does Y/X have to be within the Rows/Columns of the Grid, it can't end up on an invalid position, represented above with dots.
-Think of it as walls of a maze if you will.
+Think of the dots as impassable walls if that helps.
 So the core loop is very slightly adjusted:

     FOR each set of moves